The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/ultimate.md

 ### Drill, Bioblaster and You

 Bioblaster should be used as long as both bosses are together and Reassemble is unavailable.
 The potency difference between drill and bioblaster is small (a mere 20 potency), but a reassembled drill is ~1300 potency and has priority over any other GCD at two targets.
-As a side note: Flamethrower is generally *not* worth using outside of tick fishing.\
+As a side note: Flamethrower is generally *not* worth using outside of tick fishing[^1].\
 \
 *(Falling under the category of optimization; with earlier kill times (In the realm of ~2:00 - 2:10),  you can get away with using Flamethrower to replace anywhere from two to three GCDs in Living Liquid during the Drainage tank buster.
 It comes at the loss of 10 - 15 heat, but it would allow you to use Barrel Stabilizer on cooldown, not overcap, and enter phase 2 with max or near max heat gauge.
 The gain from this is roughly 200 potency.
 Ensure you don’t drift Drill or Air Anchor to do this.)*